Holderness/RESTaurant/README.md

 a servers tasks and responsibilites into one easy-to-use app.
 With only a few button clicks, you've posted the order, or created today's special, or set a party to a table.

 Waiting is a chaotic job.
-Let Waiter handling the details and help you breathe a little easier, so you do have to wait while you serve.
+Let Waiter handle the details and help you breathe a little easier, so you do have to wait while you serve.
 ```